-Here is the next installment in our Reader’s Questions Series, which highlight questions emailed to me by you, the readers of Money Q&A. This time, we’re talking about income replacement with dividends when you retire.
+Here is the next installment in our Reader’s Questions Series, which highlight questions emailed to me by you, the readers of Money Q&A. This time, we’re talking about the best way to budget when you have irregular income.
 Be sure to find out at the end of this article how you can receive a free copy of Dave Ramsey’s book, The Total Money Makeover.

 If you’re not familiar with Dave Ramsey’s book, you should run right out and get it.
 It is one of the best personal finance books that everyone should read.
 Now….on to our reader’s question.
-This week’s Reader Question is from Valerie who writes…
+Today’s Reader Question is from Valerie who writes…

 What’s the best way to budget and how do you create a budget with an irregular income when your paychecks are up and down and every other week?

 A lot of people have irregular income.
 Waiters, freelancers, independent contractors, Uber and Lyft drivers, and a host of other people find their incomes vary from month to month.Variable or irregular income can make it a challenge to budget.
 How do you know how much money you can spend every month if your income level keeps changing?